sohamviradiya-work/summer-internship-project/README.md

 # summer-internship-project
-Develop a tool to find the commit and send alert to author of the commit
+Develop a tool to find the commit which caused regression and send alert to author of the commit